 2. Rent a stroller for convenience

 Perhaps you cannot fit a stroller in your car with all of your luggage.
 Maybe your child has grown out of a stroller but finds a long day of park hopping to be a bit too much for his or her little flippers.
 Or you might find that your current stroller no longer fits the guidelines.
-If these are true for you, you can always rent a stroller for the day.
+If these are true for you, you can always rent a stroller for the day at Disneyland or for your your trip from an off-site rental company.

 The temporary Disneyland rental single strollers look a bit like plastic jogging strollers, but don't get too attached, because they will be changing soon to a new type of stroller.
 Single strollers cost $15 per day and double strollers strollers cost $35.
 Disneyland will still rent two single strollers for $25 even though it's not stated on the sign.
 The temporary rental double strollers (more changes to their style are coming in the future) are one seat in front of the other.
 That back seat is pretty tight.
 The front seat does recline and there is a storage basket underneath.